neglect

 There's some humility in the earth being held or held together by an acknowledgement of these plants.

-The particular projection from the north pole has the effect of enlarging the Global South, which is a bit emancipatory, even when projected onto a strict maritime compass grid.
+The particular projection from the north pole has the effect of enlarging the Global South, which is a bit emancipatory, even when projected as margin on a strict maritime compass grid.

 X